1

 The front of the smoke-filled display window.

-However, here too he was visible only up to his knees.
+However, he was only visible up to his knees.

-In the smoke, three castles began to float dimly.
+Within the smoke, three castles began floating dimly into view.

-The castles were akin to three-dimensional renditions of the Three Castles trademark.
+The castles closely resembled three-dimensional versions of the Three Castles trademark.

 20